← Back to research

 Which coding agents does Tembo support?

-Claude Code, Codex, Cursor, Amp, and OpenCode — with configurable model providers including Anthropic, OpenAI, Google, and XAI.
+Claude Code, Codex, Cursor, Amp, and OpenCode (per the docs), with Gemini also advertised on the homepage — and configurable model providers including Anthropic, OpenAI, and Google.

 What integrations does Tembo have?

-GitHub, GitLab, Bitbucket for source control; Linear, Jira for issues; Sentry for error monitoring; Slack for communication; PostgreSQL, Supabase, AWS RDS for databases; plus MCP server support.
+GitHub, GitLab, Bitbucket for source control; Linear, Jira, Notion for issues; Sentry for error monitoring; Slack for communication; PostgreSQL, Supabase, AWS for infrastructure; plus MCP server support.

 Executive Summary